discoart/putinware/README.md

 join us in discord: https://discord.gg/Puhp2hjCSs

 We are on RECODE now!
-To see additionakl information, check the discord-server.
+To see additional information, check the discord-server.